lib-static/lib-static.github.io/content/_concepts/computation.md

 contributor: "@elotroalex"
 updated: 2021-08-04
 type: Concepts
+description: Part of what makes static web frameworks powerful is the access to project files at all levels.
+Besides being able to more easily change the look or structure of the pages on your project, you can usually add automation or computation with fewer obstacles.
 ---

-Part of what makes static web frameworks powerful is the access to project files at all levels.
-Besides being able to more easily change the look or structure of the pages on your project, you can usually add automation or *computation* with fewer obstacles.

 Let's take a Table of Contents (ToC) as an example.
 There are generally two different ways to build one.
 You can literally write it out by hand, and every time there is a change you can go and add it to the file where you wrote it; or, you can write a little script—a little machine—that can create it for you based on new files being added that meet a certain criteria.
 When we speak of computation or automation, we speak of the latter process.